 If a boot that performs well in wet weather is your top priority, Pac boots like the Sorel Joan of Arctic and Sorel Caribou are both excellent options.
 Both performed flawlessly in our water tests, and both have removable liners.
 For less bulk with similar weather protection, check out the Sorel Tofino II, a cuter waterproof Pac boot.

 Water beading off of the Columbia Ice Maiden.

-If you're interested in an active waterproof winter boot that's suitable for hiking, be sure to check out the Oboz Bridger boot and Keen Durand Polar.
-Both are entirely waterproof up to their collars and do great in snowy conditions.
+If you're interested in an active waterproof winter boot that's suitable for hiking, be sure to check out the Oboz Bridger, which is entirely waterproof up to its collar and does great in snowy conditions.